 Aside from that, the gi pants should be loose enough to allow for a good range of motion while still correctly fitting.

-The International Brazilian Jiu-Jitsu Federation (IBJJF) requires that your competition gi should be comfortable.
+The International Brazilian Jiu-Jitsu Federation (IBJJF) requires your competition to be comfortable.
 Therefore, the gi’s sleeve should fall precisely near the wrist, and the gi’s pants should fall around the ankle joint.
 Otherwise, there must be at least 7 cm between your flesh and the fabric.

 In more detail, the video below describes what a good fit gi looks like.